tiliado/nuvolaplayer/doc/pages/apps/guide.md

         git commit -m "Add player actions handling"

 !!! info "Custom actions"
-    Service integrations can also create custom actions like thumbs up/down or star rating.
-However, documentation for custom actions hasn't been made yet.
+    Service integrations can also create [custom Actions]({filename}custom-actions.md) like thumbs up/down or star rating.

 What to do next
 ===============